 - School Supplies: Check the website for the school supplies list.
 The PTO coordinates school supply boxes in the Spring before each new school year.
 If you were not enrolled in time, you can contact Sue DeThomas at firstname.lastname@example.org to enquire if there are any extras that were ordered.
 This is usually the case, so definitely worth it to check.
 Shopping that school list can be a bit laborious if you haven’t got much time before school starts.

 - Sync your Calendar: Check the school calendar for all important district and school dates.
-The first day of school is Wednesday, August 24th, 2016.
 The first day is an abbreviated day for D39 elementary schools.
 There is an opening day coffee for parents in our cafeteria where you can sign up for volunteer positions as well as pay PTO dues, buy tickets for our school events and purchase Harper Spirit Wear.
 It is a great chance to start meeting other parents.

 - Come to the New Families welcome night!
 As long as you’ve shared your contact information through the online registration process, the welcoming committee will be able to connect with you about the New Families welcome night.
-This event is scheduled for August 23rd at 6:30pm at Harper school and will include a brief introduction from the principal, the PTO representatives and a tour of the school.
-(If you have not completed the formal registration process, please contact the welcoming committee at firstname.lastname@example.org directly so we can add you to any communications regarding new family events).
+This event will include a brief introduction from the principal, the PTO representatives and a tour of the school.
+(If you have not completed the formal registration process, please contact the welcoming committee at email@example.com directly so we can add you to any communications regarding new family events).

 - Pay school fees: These fees are for instructional materials used in the classroom, among other things.